great-expectations/great_expectations/docs/reference/data_docs.md

 Data Docs compile Great Expectations objects such as Expectations and Validations into structured, formatted documents.
 In these documents, they attempt to capture the key characteristics of a dataset.

-One example of Data Docs is HTML documentation, which takes Expectation Suites and validation results and produces clear, functional, and self-updating documentation of expected and observed data characteristics.
+One example of Data Docs is HTML documentation, which takes Expectation Suites and Validation Results and produces clear, functional, and self-updating documentation of expected and observed data characteristics.
 Together with profiling, it can help to rapidly create a clearer picture of your data, and keep your entire team on the same page as data evolves.

-For example, the default `BasicDatasetProfiler` in Great Expectations will produce validation results which compile to a page for each table or DataFrame including an overview section:
+For example, the default `BasicDatasetProfiler` in Great Expectations will produce Validation Results which compile to a page for each table or DataFrame including an overview section:

 ![Image](../images/movie_db_profiling_screenshot_2.jpg)